Best practices for configuring EOP

 Set anti-spam options

 Mange your connection filter settings by adding IP addresses to IP Allow and IP Block lists, and by selecting the Enable safe list option, which should reduce the number of false positives (good mail that's classified as spam) you receive.
 Learn more at Configure the connection filter policy.
-For more spam settings that apply to the whole organization, take a look at How to help ensure that a message isn't marked as spam or Block email spam with the Office 365 spam filter to prevent false negative issues.
-These are helpful if you have administrator-level control and you want to prevent false positives or false negatives.
+For more spam settings that apply to the whole organization, take a look at How to prevent real email from being marked as spam in Office 365 or How to reduce spam email in Office 365).
+These topics are helpful if you have administrator-level control and you want to prevent false positives or false negatives.

 Manage your content filters by reviewing and optionally changing the default settings.
 For example, you can change the action for what happens to spam-detected messages.
 If you want to pursue an aggressive approach to spam filtering, you can configure advanced spam filtering options.
 We recommend that you test these options first before implementing them in your production environment (by turning them on) It's recommended that organizations who are concerned about phishing turn on the SPF record: hard fail option.
 Learn more at Configure your spam filter policies and Advanced spam filtering options.